Page Updated 08/03/2024

 This page is a collection of quotes, summaries, articles and comments.

-This page is not an prose written history - its a collection of stuff to write a history.
+This page is not yet a prose written history - its a collection of stuff to write a history.

 The info on this page is somewhat in chronological order